Guidelines for winter working

 - Provide close covering for the new works throughout the application and initial curing stages.
 Canvas or hessian hung within 100mm of wall face is ideal

 - An open texture of mortar – stippled or rubbed – will allow better vapour permeability than a smooth, fine finish.
-(When cured, it will also have a more weathered, softer appearance)
+(When cured, it will also have a more weathered, softer appearance) Be careful not to overwork the surface as this will bring moisture and fine particles to the closed surface.

 - Keep an eye on the weather forecast for any severe extremes before commencing any work!